simonox/smart-energy-monitor/README.md

 ## Hardware

+### USB-C

+Our HelTec Automation Wirelsess Sticks ESP32 Dev-Boards already have USB-C. But they do not support Power Deliver (PD).
+If your computer tries to do PD, just plug a cheap USB hub between the board and your computer.

 ### Arduino IDE

 We are using HelTec Automation Wirelsess Sticks ESP32 Dev-Boards.
 Their GitHub repo can be found here: https://github.com/HelTecAutomation/Heltec_ESP32